-Positive material identification or PMI is the verification of metal alloys based on their chemical composition.
-This methodology is used for a wide range of applications where the grade of metal alloy used in a particular application needs to be confirmed.
-PMI is used in a wide range of applications, but most commonly in industrial settings where using the wrong metal alloy grade can result in premature corrosion or even failure creating a potentially serious safety hazard.
-The chemical verification of alloys already being used in industrial applications often requires that the analysis be non -destructive and performed insitu.
-This is most commonly performed using a handheld XRF unit often called a "PMI gun" or portable OES instrument.
+Positive material identification or PMI is the act of confirming a type of metal alloy based on its chemical composition.
+This methodology is used in a wide range of applications where the specific chemical composition or grade of the alloy is critical and specific for its end use.
+PMI is used most commonly in industrial settings where use of the wrong metal alloy grade can result in premature corrosion or even failure of a structure, creating a potentially serious safety hazard.
+The chemical verification of alloys already in use in various industrial applications often requires that the analysis be non -destructive and performed insitu.
+The analysis is most commonly performed using a handheld XRF unit often called a "PMI gun" or with a portable Spark-OES instrument.